Ksitta/MaxEmbed/readme.md

 # MaxEmbed

-This is the source code of the paper "MaxEmbed: Maximizing SSD bandwidth utilization for huge embedding models serving".
+MaxEmbed is an implementation of the paper "MaxEmbed: Maximizing SSD bandwidth utilization for huge embedding models serving".
+This documentation explains how to build, configure and use the system.

 ## For AE reviewers